-Transylvania provides Crimson Card and/or coin-operated washers and dryers in Forrer Hall basement (off the rear lobby), the basements of Poole Residence Center and Hazelrigg Hall, in the Rosenthal Complex, on each floor of Thomson Hall, on the third floor of Dalton-Voigt, and in the Fourth Street Apartments laundry room.
+Transylvania provides Crimson Card and/or coin-operated washers and dryers in the basements of Poole Residence Center and Hazelrigg Hall, in the Rosenthal Complex, on each floor of Thomson Hall, on the third floor of Dalton-Voigt, Kincaid, Bassett, and in the Fourth Street Apartments laundry room.
 Laundry in washers and dryers should be attended at all times.
 Transylvania University will not assume responsibility for lost or stolen items.
 Washer and Dryer cycles cost \$1.25 per load.